What is Discrimination?

 Discrimination is any impermissible act or failure to act, based wholly or in part on membership in a protected class, which adversely affects existing privileges, benefits or working conditions and results in the disparate treatment of—or has a disparate impact on—members of the Mason community.

 Title VII of the Civil Rights Act of 1964 forbids discrimination on the basis of race, color, religion, national origin, or sex, as well as retaliation against a person because the person complained about discrimination, filed a charge of discrimination, and/or participated in an employment discrimination investigation or lawsuit.

-At Mason, Compliance, Diversity and Ethics (CDE) investigates alleged discrimination based on:
+At Mason, the Office for Diversity, Equity, and Inclusion (DEI) investigates alleged discrimination based on: